aaalgo/kgraph/README.md

 For best generality, the C++ API should be used.
-A python wrapper is provided under the module name pykgraph, which supports Euclidean and Angular distances on top of NumPy matrices.
+A python wrapper is provided under the module name pykgraph, which supports Euclidean and Angular distances on rows of NumPy matrices.

 # Building and Installation